ngx-builders/ngx-pwa-offline/README.md

 }
 ```

-Note : you may not use the service itself and just the RxJS operator, but this step is required in all cases to setup the service.
+Note : you may not use the service itself and just the RxJS operator, but an injection is required in all cases to setup the service.
 If you have an idea to avoid this step, feel free to contribute in [the related issue](https://github.com/cyrilletuzi/ngx-pwa-offline/issues/1).

 ## Catching offline errors